Sollace/Unicopia/HOW_TO_PLAY.md

  - Bracing

    Earth ponies can brace themselves by sneaking!
-It, uh, makes you harder to push! yeah!
+It, uh, makes you harder to push!
+Yeah!

 ### Pegasi / Bat Ponies